jht1493/jht-site/jht-md/z-blog-1/theusisnotademocracybutanoligarchystudyconcludes.md

-The US is not a democracy but an oligarchy, study concludes
+The US is not a democracy but an oligarchy, study concludes - John Henry Thompson - Invent Your Future

 [Blog](../z-blog-1.md)‎ > ‎